Are You Using the Right Foundation Brush? Here’s How to Find Out

 “These are brushes that are flat across the top and give the fullest amount of coverage,” says Almodovar.
 “Use this brush to apply liquid products.”
 We recommend the IT Cosmetics Heavenly Skin Skin-Smoothing Complexion Brush #704, which is infused with anti-aging ingredients to give your skin a boost as you apply your skincare or foundation.

 Use a flat brush to apply a creamy foundation using outward strokes.
 Depending on the size, these brushes are great for applying product on areas like under your eyes or around your nose.
 One of our go-tos is the Urban Decay Pro Flat Optical Blurring Brush.
 “These paint brush-like brushes provide a full-coverage finish,” Almodovar says.

-Foundation Brush Type #4: Sponges Used with liquid foundation, sponges apply the sheerest coverage.
-We love the L'Oréal Paris Infallible Blend Artist Foundation Blender because its shape makes it easier to hold and gives your foundation a very natural skin-like finish.
+When used with liquid foundation, sponges offer the sheerest coverage.
+We love the L'Oréal Paris Infallible Blend Artist Foundation Blender because its shape makes it easy to hold, and it delivers a natural, skin-like finish.